Timberland, Lincolnshire

 Timberland is a village in the North Kesteven district of Lincolnshire, England.
 The population of the civil parish (including Thorpe Tilney) at the 2011 census was 578.
-It is situated 9 mi north-east from Sleaford, and on the Timberland Fen.
+It is situated 12 mi north-east from Sleaford, 12 mi south-east from Lincoln and on the Timberland Fen.
 Its closest neighbouring village is Martin, less than 1 mi to the north.

 History

 Genealogical records began around the 17th century showing that Timberland was a medieval village, possibly a small market town.
 The parish church is dedicated to St Andrew, and its parish records date back even further, to 1563.

 The village Scopwick and Timberland railway station is now closed.

 Geography

 Timberland is situated near the Car Dyke, which used to be navigable.
 The village is 6 mi west from Tattershall, 9 mi north-east from Sleaford, and 5 mi south-west from Woodhall Spa.